ovac/idoc/README.md

 Before you can generate your documentation, you'll need to configure a few things in your `config/idoc.php`.

  - `path`
 This will be used to register the necessary routes for the package.
-Default: **idoc**
  ```php
  'path' => 'idoc',
  ```